 According to Elon, he types email “every interstitial moment” of the day on his smartphone.
 “Whether in a car, bathroom, walking, anywhere…”, without this he does not believe his lifestyle would be possible.
 He refers to himself as an “email expert” with “mad skills” – it’s his “core competency”.
 He prefers this mode of “asynchronous communication” for efficiency and being able to get stuff done on-the-go.

-Generally, half his time in emails is spent on SpaceX and the other half on Tesla, regardless of his physical location.
 Phone calls occupy much of the AM and are generally directed to journalists, job candidates, or conference calls.
 In-person meetings take place primarily with senior engineering or marketing teams.

 1PM: Lunch